-- In modeling investors' demand curves, elasticities and crosselasticities are key. - Asset pricing theories generally imply downward-sloping demand. - Risk aversion, inter-temporal hedging demand (Merton, 1973), price impact (Wilson, 1979, and Kyle, 1989). - It is a quantitative question: What is the slope of the demand curve? - Let us consider a standard CAPM calibration following Petajisto (2009) to fix ideas.
+- In modeling investors' demand curves, elasticities and crosselasticities are key. - Asset pricing theories generally imply downward-sloping demand, due to: - risk aversion - inter-temporal hedging demand (Merton, 1973) - price impact (Wilson, 1979, and Kyle, 1989). - It is a quantitative question: What is the slope of the demand curve? - Let us consider a standard CAPM calibration following Petajisto (2009) to fix ideas.